Alexinho67/djangoFalcon9/readme.md

 **See app on https://djangofalcon9.herokuapp.com/**

 Project includes:
+ - user authentication (only registered users can edit or delete boosters,flights and missions)
  - usage of relations:
    - ManyToOne (e.g. booster reused for different flights)
    - OneToOne (e.g. each flight is assigned to one unique mission)